 Redevelopment Ready Sites

-Use the interactive map to find Redevelopment Ready sites by region.
+Use the interactive map to the left to find Redevelopment Ready Sites by region.

 Michigan Development Opportunities

 When it comes to investing in a community, we know a streamlined process can make all the difference.
 That’s why MEDC created the Redevelopment Ready Communities® program, which assists developers interested in community development and property development opportunities in Michigan.Learn more

 Region 1 - Upper Peninsula